max-vkl/DataScienceMaster/README.md

 # DataScienceMaster
-Coursework from the Master of Data Science at the UB
+Coursework from the Master of Data Science